elhassane1230/rl-semantic-marketplace/README.md

 > Why two?
 SPADE needs a running XMPP server (and TLS certs), which shouldn't be
 > a prerequisite for training or CI.
 So the RL/semantics run everywhere, and
-> SPADE is the networked deployment path — the same split you'd use in practice.
+> SPADE is the networked deployment path, the same split you'd use in practice.

 ---